 In the 1950s the Flanders and Swann revue ‘At the drop of a Hat’ was one of the biggest hit shows and consisted of two men in dinner suits, a piano and an audience singing along with the chorus of a song about mud and an hippopotamus.

 Flanders and Swann were an unusual act.
-Michael Flanders was bearded and confined to a wheelchair, whereas Donald Swann at the piano, had a boyish intellectual look and was referred to by his partner as ‘an all round egghead’.
+Michael Flanders was bearded and confined to a wheelchair.
+Donald Swann at the piano, had a boyish intellectual look and was referred to by his partner as ‘an all round egghead’.

-But who these days would pay to watch a West End musical that had no scenery, two grey curtains as a backdrop and a cast that admitted to hiring their suits from Moss Bros?
+A musical that had no scenery, two grey curtains as a backdrop and a cast that admitted to hiring their suits from Moss Bros.